Carina-P/hire-hens/README.md

 #### Design Choices
 ##### Fonts
 For this project, **IBM Plex Serif** is chosen to give a rural experience.
 The font is picked from [Google Fonts](https://fonts.google.com/).
 It is a friendly style which fits both web and mobile interfaces, and even in print.
-As the fallback font in case IBM Plex Serif isn't being imported into the site correctly, **Roboto** and **Open Sans** are chosen.
+As the fallback font, in case IBM Plex Serif isn't being imported into the site correctly, **Roboto** and **Open Sans** are chosen.

 ##### Colours
 ![Colours](wireframes/hire_hens_colours.png)
+- Lightgreen, Ivory: #EBF2E4.
+- Green, Olivine: #A3C284
 - Black: #000000
 - White: #FFFFFF
-- Different shades of blue: #AFC1D5, #D7E0DA, #F2F5F8
-- Green: #A3C284
+Green as the main color was choosen for a rural feeling and as the thought is that hens should be outside on the green grass.
-Black and white are used to get a modern apperance and to get a good contrast.
+Buttons, navbar and footer have black background and white text to get a modern apperance and to get a good contrast.
-Blue and green was choosen as the hens are able to be outside under the blue sky and on the green grass.
+Text in pages is mainly black and the background is lightgreen or white to get good contrast.
+For error messages or delete/remove buttons a red color is sometimes used to get attention.

 ## Features